 Martina Dalla Riva

-A native of Verona, Martina graduated in Archaeology at the University of Birmingham (UK), where she is currently completing a PhD.
-She has worked as an archaeologist in Italy and abroad, focussing on prehistoric technology.
+A native of Verona, Martina graduated in archaeology at the University of Birmingham (UK), where she is currently completing a PhD.
+She has worked as an archaeologist in Italy and abroad, focusing on prehistoric technology.
 She has also been involved in international projects in the field of archaeological conservation and public outreach.
 Martina has been working in the Rome office since 2011 and is our Italian operations manager.

 Natalie was born and raised in London and Southeast England where she studied for her BA in social anthropology, and MA in environment and development.
 Having worked in the travel industry for a decade, she moved to Berlin in 2009 and, inspired by her adopted hometown, has since developed her career as a writer, specializing in sustainability, science, and the arts.
 Natalie joined Context in 2013 and manages our programs across Central Europe.